jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![100](https://user-images.githubusercontent.com/80053020/110307828-60bbd580-8025-11eb-9514-c1f10a5d1e46.png)

 The cmos transistor circuit along with its Euler path for the pmos and nmos part respectively.
+The Pmos is dual network of the Nmos network or vice versa.
+Dual network is a property where the series component is represented as parallel components and parallel components as series.
+The Euler path is used for reduncing wire congestion of the circuit.

 ![spice_prelayout_code](https://user-images.githubusercontent.com/80053020/110307202-a88e2d00-8024-11eb-8b3f-cae3005e85d4.png)